Logo lettering Musikverein isolated dark blue

 Mahler, in general.
 “I know for myself,” he said, “that as long as I can summarise my experience in words, I certainly wouldn’t make music about it.”
 He carried the blue flower of Romanticism over into the modern era.
 For example, he listened anew to “Des Knaben Wunderhorn” in his Fourth Symphony, which can be heard at the festival’s opening with the Leipzig Gewandhaus Orchestra under Andris Nelsons.
 The “Blumine” movement is on the Gewandhaus Orchestra’s programme the following day.
 As is well known, it comes from the early version of Mahler’s First, for which he had initially intended a different title: “Der Titan” after the arch-romantic Jean-Paul.
 From here, there is another fine biographical thread to Clara and her flower album: on Christmas Eve 1854, she gave Johannes this delicate little book and a complete edition of Jean Paul’s works.

-Romanticism wherever you look: consumed by unfulfilled love in Fauré’s “Pelléas et Mélisande” and Wagner’s “Wesendonck-Lieder” or under the spell of nature in Beethoven’s Sixth Symphony, the “Pastorale”, to be experienced in a festival programme by the Vienna Symphony Orchestra (March 12 & March 13), fabulously close to nature in Dvořák and his “Golden Spinning Wheel”, inspired by the ballad collection “Kytice” (Bouquet), or dreamy as in Chopin’s First Piano Concerto (Vienna Concert-Verein).
-An unfulfilled love was transformed into music – later, in a completely different language, with Alban Berg and his “Lyric Suite” (in the festival programme with a chamber music ensemble of the Vienna Philharmonic Orchestra).
-What could not be said publicly was sealed in cyphers—clay symbols like dried flowers.
+Romanticism wherever you look: consumed by unfulfilled love in Fauré’s “Pelléas et Mélisande” and Wagner’s “Wesendonck-Lieder” or under the spell of nature in Beethoven’s Sixth Symphony, the “Pastorale”, to be experienced in a festival program of the Vienna Symphony Orchestra(12.March & March 13), fabulously close to nature in Dvořák and his “Golden Spinning Wheel”, inspired by the ballad collection “Kytice” (Bouquet of Flowers), or dreamily in Chopin’s First Piano Concerto(Wiener Concert-Verein).
+An unfulfilled love was transformed into music – as later, in a completely different language, with Alban Berg and his “Lyric Suite” (in the festival program with a chamber music ensemble of the Vienna Philharmonic).
+What could not be said in public was sealed in ciphers.
+Sound symbols like dried flowers.

 © Stephan Trierenberg